orator-orm/docs/migrations.rst

 .. code-block:: bash

-    orator migrations:rollback
+    orator migrate:rollback

 Rollback all migrations
 -----------------------

 .. code-block:: bash

-    orator migrations:reset
+    orator migrate:reset

 Getting migrations status
 =========================

-To see the status of the migrations, just use the ``migrations:status`` command:
+To see the status of the migrations, just use the ``migrate:status`` command:

 .. code-block:: bash

-    orator migrations:status
+    orator migrate:status

 This would output something like this: